Post 10 - Are Seats at Your Church Empty?

 Backing away from in-person church attendance isn't just a personal choice for my husband and me; it's happening across many denominations and locations.
 I'm on a journey to uncover the reasons behind this trend and explore how churches are planning to address it.
 This is also a personal pilgrimage, as I'm searching for what will work best for us personally, moving forward.

 Much of the world took to online interaction during the pandemic.
 Many still work from home.
-In person business meetings are rare saving the cost of flights and hotel stays.
+In-person business meetings are rare saving the cost of flights and hotel stays.
 Office space can be reduced as more professionals work remotely.

 Perhaps the rise in online church broadcasts plays a role in the decline of in-person church attendance.
-It’s certainly easier to enjoy a coffee in your pajamas while watching from home, and you don't even have to tune in live—you can catch the service whenever it’s convenient.
+It’s certainly easier to enjoy a coffee in your pajamas while watching church from home, and you don't even have to tune in live—you can catch the service whenever it’s convenient.

 These are all valid reasons for the decline in church attendance.
 But the book highlights more troubling thoughts.
 Many adults are now questioning or rethinking what they truly believe, even challenging the role of rituals.